Fresh baked muffins made with real wholesome ingredients (like these apple cinnamon muffins) are comforting, filling, and delicious.

+However, most of the mixes offered at the store are full of ingredients that I don’t care to eat.
 Have you ever strolled through your local grocery store, picked up a blob of Blue #2, corn syrup and sugar and thought “Hey, I should use these to make blueberry muffins!”
 Of course not, because unlike some manufacturers, you know that blueberry muffins should contain actual blueberries.

 Fortunately, making up a batch with wholesome ingredients is super easy, and the final result is even better than the boxed stuff.

-Blueberry Muffins (Gluten-Free, Paleo)
+Easy Gluten-Free Blueberry Muffins

 Here are a few of my favorites:

-Strawberry Streusel Muffins – Ruby red strawberries folded into a cakey batter and topped with a crunchy, crumbly streusel.
+- Strawberry Streusel Muffins – Ruby red strawberries folded into a cakey batter and topped with a crunchy, crumbly streusel.

-Lemon Poppyseed Muffins – My daughter and I worked on this recipe for over a month, and she’s super proud that her input created the winning batch.
+- Lemon Poppyseed Muffins – My daughter and I worked on this recipe for over a month, and she’s super proud that her input created the winning batch.
 The flavor is bright and lemony, and the texture is moist and cakey.
 So good.

-Spiced Banana Walnut Muffins – You can prep these muffins in 5 minutes flat.
+- Spiced Banana Walnut Muffins – You can prep these muffins in 5 minutes flat.
 Makes a great breakfast or back-to-school snack.